Skip to main content

 US pension funds can differ significantly in terms of their detail, but typically share a number of similarities, including the fact that withdrawals prior to age 59.5 usually attract a penalty of 10% plus a withholding tax of 20% if the individual is not a US tax resident and cannot claim a Tax Treaty exemption.
 Australia has a double tax treaty with the US and consequently it may be possible to avoid both early withdrawal penalties and US withholding tax, but individual pension fund administrators can be problematic in relation to the latter.

-As we indicate above, it should be possible for Australian residents, who are not US citizens or permanent residents, to withdraw US pension funds without any withholding tax applying, as a consequence of the provisions of the Australia/US double tax agreement (DTA) which vest taxing rights in the country of residence - Australia.
+As we indicate above, it should be possible for Australian residents, who are not US citizens or permanent residents, to withdraw US pension funds without any withholding tax applying, as a consequence of the provisions of the Australia/US double tax agreement (DTA) which vests taxing rights in the country of residence - Australia.

 Regardless of that agreement, it is nevertheless our understanding that the IRS has directed US pension funds to apply a withholding tax of 30% on any withdrawals (20% if aged 59.5 and above) and make access to the tax withheld contingent on submitting a subsequent US tax return.